rust-stuco/lectures/week6/slides.md

 $ cargo test -- --show-output
 ```

+* This will print the full output of every test that is run
-* Of course, if you have 1000 tests, this might get verbose
+* With 1000 tests, this might get too verbose!
-* Is there a way to limit the tests we run?
+* If only we could only run a subset of the tests...

 ---